10 Time-Saving Reading Hacks for Busy Professionals in 2026

 - 1.25x speed: Natural-sounding, easy transition for beginners

-- 1.75x speed: Efficient for familiar topics or light content
+- 1.75x speed: Efficient for familiar topics or light content; near the 275 wpm comprehension ceiling

-- 2x speed: Maximum efficiency for review or simple content
+- 2x speed: Maximum efficiency for review or simple content; trained listeners only

 ""The ability to quickly master hard things is the ability to produce at an elite level, in terms of both quality and speed." — Cal Newport, Deep Work